FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_AdministrationToolAndProtocolServerAccessControl/t_st_AdministrationToolAndProtocolServerAccess.md

 3. In the **Rule** field, select an access permission.
 The types of access permissions available are:
     -   Allow Access From
     -   Deny Access From
 4. In the Address field, enter a host name, an IP address, or a value that represents a range of IP addresses to apply the rule.
-For valid IP addresses and values for IP address ranges, see <a href="../../../c_st_ipaddressesandhostnames" class="MCXref xref">IP addresses and host names</a>.
+For valid IP addresses and values for IP address ranges, see [IP addresses and host names](../../../c_st_ipaddressesandhostnames).
     Only one host name, IP address, or IP address range value is allowed.
 A host name pattern is not valid.
 5. For a server access rule, select a **User Class**.
 Asterisk (`*`) means all users.
 6. Click the Save icon (![Save](/Images/SecureTransport/SaveIcon_13x13.png)) in the **Edit** column.